Denis J. O'Connell: Bishop of Richmond

-O'Connell's resignation due to health reasons as bishop of the Diocese of Richmond was accepted by the pope on January 15, 1926; he was named the titular bishop of Mariamme.
+O'Connell's resignation for health reasons as bishop of Richmond was accepted by Pope Pius XI on January 15, 1926.
+At that time, the pope named him as titular bishop of Mariamme.

 Denis O'Connell died on January 1, 1927, in Richmond at age 77.
-Bishop Denis J. O'Connell High School in Arlington, Virginia, founded when the location was still part of the Diocese of Richmond, is named for him.
+Bishop Denis J. O'Connell High School in Arlington, Virginia, now part of the Diocese of Arlington, was named for him.